Cannabis Made Clear

 Keep in mind that different products will affect everyone differently — factors such as age, sex, overall health and previous cannabis experience all play a role — and these are only guidelines.

-Ingesting cannabis is not without risk.
+• Start with a low dose.
 One of the most common errors people make when trying edibles is taking more while waiting to feel the effects of the first dose.
 This can result in overconsumption and an unwanted intensity of effects.
-Start with a small portion and wait several hours to gauge the full effects before considering an additional dose.
+Start with a small portion, such as 2.5 mg THC, and wait several hours to gauge the full effects before considering an additional dose.

 Back to Cannabis Made Clear Back to Responsible Use